the demo is fantastic! perfect gbc vibes + head-scratching puzzles + overworld with a turtle — what’s not to love

 A downloadable game for Windows, macOS, and Linux

-If you liked my game, please consider donating and joining our Discord!
+If you liked my game, please consider joining our Discord!

 Stay up to date on the progress of the game:

 Follow these instructions if you experience an error message when attempting to run the game for the first time.
 You can also get the demo on Steam to avoid this issue: https://store.steampowered.com/app/1233070/Akurra/